jonvcb/freebsd-rpi-fan-ctl/README.md

 #### Running the fan at a certain power percentage using PWM:

-You can run the fan at a certain power percentage (of the supplied 5V and its default current) by specifiying the -p option.
-This causes PWM to control the fan so that it only runs for X% of the time.
+You can run the fan at a certain power percentage (of the supplied 5V and its required current) by specifiying the -p option.
+This causes PWM to control the fan so that it only runs (is powered) for X% of the time.

 e.g. to run the fan at 50%:

-# rpi-fan-ctl -p 50
+$ rpi-fan-ctl -p 50

 To run at 70% with verbosity:

-# rpi-fan-ctl -v -p 70
+$ rpi-fan-ctl -v -p 70

 This mode enters a loop and the tool runs forever until it is interrupted with a SIGINT (or CTRL-C).